 One more thing I should say… in fact two more things

-First of all, the book isn’t in stock yet – it went to print last week.
+First of all, this newly-updated version of the book isn’t in stock yet – it went to print last week.
 But if you order your copy now we’ll send it to you the moment it arrives in stock, hot off the press.
 That way you don’t run the risk of it slipping your mind.